Toric mirrors and test configurations: Cohomology intersection form

 \subsection{Stationary phase formula}

 Suppose that the connection $\nabla$ has rank $1$, i.e. $E \to Y$ is a line bundle, and that the complement $U:= Y\setminus D$ is affine.
-There is a $1$-parameter family of connections $\nabla^z$ such that on $U$ we have $\nabla^z = z d + \alpha\wedge$ for a fixed connection form $\alpha$.
-Following \cite{Matsubara_cohomology}, we say that the stationary phase formula holds if there is a Laurent series expansion
+There is corresponding $1$-parameter family of deformed connections $\nabla^z$ such that its restriction to $U$ is given by $\nabla^z = z d + \alpha\wedge$ for a fixed connection form $\alpha$.
+We continue to assume the generic condition $(!)_+$ for definiteness (this could be replaced with $(!)_-$) \begin{definition}[see e.g. \cite{Matsubara_cohomology}, Section 2.2] We say that \emph{the stationary phase formula holds for} $(Y, \nabla)$ if the condition $(!)_{+}$ holds and there is a Laurent series expansion for the cohomology intersection pairing with respect to the deformed connections,